huggingface/transformers/docs/source/model_doc/layoutxlm.rst

     tokenizer = LayoutXLMTokenizer.from_pretrained('microsoft/layoutxlm-base')

-Similar to LayoutLMv2, you can use :class:`~transformers.LayoutXLMProcessor` (which internally applies :class:`~transformers.LayoutXLMProcessor` and
+Similar to LayoutLMv2, you can use :class:`~transformers.LayoutXLMProcessor` (which internally applies :class:`~transformers.LayoutLMv2FeatureExtractor` and
  :class:`~transformers.LayoutXLMTokenizer`/:class:`~transformers.LayoutXLMTokenizerFast` in sequence) to prepare all data for the model.

 As LayoutXLM's architecture is equivalent to that of LayoutLMv2, one can refer to :doc:`LayoutLMv2's documentation page